KarstenKuczera/DataExploration_Stock_prediction/README.md

 Inside this folder you can find two folders named after their stock.
 For each stock we have prepared 6 models.
-3 for predicting 1 Day ahead and 3 for predicting 15 days ahead and for both we have 50, 500, 1000 epochs.
+3 for predicting 1 day ahead and 3 for predicting 15 days ahead and for both we have 50, 500, 1000 epochs.

-LS = Lookup_Step = how many days in the future we want to predict E = Epochs = how often do we train our model
+LS = Lookup_Step = how many days in the future we want to predict

+E = Epochs = how often do we train our model

 # How to use the code